 Problems passing urine

-Radiotherapy can sometimes cause the tissue of the penis to become thicker.
-This may then lead to a narrowing or ‘stricture’ of the urethra which in turn can cause spraying of the urinary stream.
-If this occurs, a minor operation can be performed to widen the urethra to allow urine to pass more easily.
-Men can sometimes also be taught how to widen the urethra using specially designed plastic tubes (urethral dilatation) to reduce the chance of this occurring.
+Radiotherapy can sometimes cause the tissue of the penis to become thicker and this can sometimes cause a narrowing or ‘stricture’ of the urethra and cause the urinary stream to spray.
+If this occurs, a minor operation can sometimes be performed to widen the urethra.

 To read more about possible side effects of radiotherapy and how to manage them from NHS Choices please click here